sudev/sudev.github.com/_posts/2014-01-14-dictionary.markdown

 title: A dictionary in your terminal
 category: posts
 comments: true
-tags: [Sudev Ambadi, Sudev,bash dictionary, dictionary, linux, terminal, dictionary script, script to find meaning, dictionary script, bash script   ]
+tags: [dictionary, linux, terminal, dictionary script, script to find meaning, bash]
 ---

 Due to my poor vocabulary I always had to look for the meaning of English words from dictionary.com.
 So I wrote a bash script to fetch meanings from dictionary.com within my terminal.

 ### A bash script dictionary
 {% highlight bash %}